FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ## Creating the bit file and configuring the FPGA

 * Before the FPGA can be configured, the results of the implementation run must be converted into a _bitstream_ (a configuration file for the FPGA).
 The following steps are only necessary if you have an FPGA board available.
-* In the _Flow Navigator_ under _Program and Debug_ click on _Generate Bitstream_ and wait until the bitstream generation is finished.
+* In the _Flow Navigator_ under _Program and Debug_ click on `Generate Bitstream` and wait until the bitstream generation is finished.
-* If you have a Basys3 board available, connect it to the development computer with a USB cable and switch the board on.
+* If you have a _Basys 3_ board available, connect it to the development computer with a USB cable and switch the board on.
-* When the bitstream generation is finished, you can click _Open Hardware Manager_.
+* When the bitstream generation is finished, you can click `Open Hardware Manager`.
 In the upper left corner of the _Hardware Manager_ window, click `Open Target > Auto Connect`.
 Make sure the board is turned on first!
   * _Note_: If you can not connect to the board, check that the cable drivers for the board connections have been installed during installation of Vivado.
 You can find further information [here](https://docs.amd.com/r/en-US/ug973-vivado-release-notes-install-license/Installing-Cable-Drivers).
 * You should now see the view shown in the next image.
 If you now click on `Program Device` (marked in red), you can download the bitstream by clicking on `Program`.
 The FPGA will now be programmed.
-When this process is finished, the _DONE_ LED on the board should light up and your design is be ready for testing on the board!
+When this process is finished, the _DONE_ LED on the board should light up and your design is  ready for testing on the board!
   * _Note_: If no bit file appears under _Program Device_, it is usually because you may have selected the wrong FPGA type when creating the Vivado project.
 When the Hardware Manager connects to the FPGA, the type designation is read out (window _Hardware Device Properties_).
 If this does not match the type designation in the bit file, the bit file is not automatically entered for download.
 If this has happened, you must go to _Settings_ in the Project Manager and correct the FPGA type (_xc7a35tcpg236-1_) and then go through all the steps again by simply clicking on _Generate Bitstream_.

 ![HW Manager](images/viv_016.png)